Frequently Asked Questions

 - I am not interested in obtaining a master's degree; may I still do the Bridge Program?

-The curriculum was developed to provide a strong foundation for non-technical students to successfully acquire core computer science competencies in preparation of pursuing a master’s degree.
-Given the time commitment and dedication required, students interested in obtaining a graduate degree are best suited for this program.
+Yes, the Bridge course curriculum was developed to provide a strong foundation for non-technical students to successfully acquire core computer science competencies in preparation of pursuing a master’s degree, but can also provide those looking for ways to enhance their career with a technical skill set.

 - Should I complete the Bridge Program before applying to Master’s?

 Bridge students may apply to the next available MS semester from their Bridge course, or to any future MS semester.Please see our Bridge to Masters calendar to ensure you are applying for the correct Masters degree semester.
 Students applying for the next available MS semester should apply while they are enrolled in the Bridge by the relevant MS application deadline, and submit all application materials by the end of the Bridge course.
 Student’s MS applications will be put on hold until the Bridge course has completed and grades have been distributed.